On Bayes factor functions: Construction of BFFs

 \section{Construction of BFFs}

-To illustrate the construction of a BFF based on a test statistic $x$, we assume the following parametric Bayesian framework inspired by null hypothesis significance testing.
+To illustrate the construction of a BFF based on a test statistic $x$, we assume the following parametric Bayesian framework inspired by null hypothesis significance testing (see \cite{LyWagenmakersRousseau2007} and comments in \cite{Petrone} for connections to interval null hypothesis tests).
 Specifically, we define the hypotheses as follows:

 Here, $f(\cdot\mid\lambda)$ denotes the distribution of the test statistic parameterized by a non-centrality parameter $\lambda$, and $g(\cdot\mid\ \psi)$ is a parametric family of prior distributions on $\lambda$ under the alternative hypothesis $H_1$, indexed by $\psi$.
 Given a fixed value of $\psi$, the Bayes factor for the test can be expressed